Bitcashpay (BCP) Price Reaches $0.0006

-Bitcashpay (BCP) traded flat against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on July 23rd.
-Over the last week, Bitcashpay has traded flat against the U.S. dollar.
-One Bitcashpay coin can now be purchased for about $0.0006 or 0.00000001 BTC on major exchanges.
-Bitcashpay has a total market cap of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last 24 hours.
+Bitcashpay (BCP) traded flat against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on July 25th.
+One Bitcashpay coin can now be bought for approximately $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last seven days, Bitcashpay has traded flat against the U.S. dollar.
+Bitcashpay has a total market cap of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.